 Getting a college education opens doors to previously inaccessible opportunities.
 But at an average cost of $35,000 in tuition, books, and living expenses per year, college also remains a pipe dream for many.
 ‘How to afford college’ is a question many students ask themselves, and unfortunately, there ends their dream of getting a college degree.

-Amy Adkins-Dwivedi, Founder and CEO of #1 Premiere Continuing Education, was one such student.
+Amy Adkins-Dwivedi, Founder of Premiere Education, was one such student.
 Coming from a family surviving on less than $30,000 for a family of five, Amy didn’t have any savings for college.
 To her, it made no difference if the cost was $500 a quarter or $50,000 a quarter – with no funds, the barrier was still the same.
 Yet, today Amy holds a Bachelor of Science in Nursing (Registered Nursing/Registered Nurse) from the University of Cincinnati and a Master’s degree (Pediatric Nurse/Nursing) from Ohio State University.

 How did she become a first-generation college graduate, despite the lack of money?
 In this article, we feature some of Amy’s tips on how to make college more affordable through college scholarships and grants, and how she even ended up receiving more than she needed to make ends meet.